BETTER HEALTH STARTS HERE, NATURALLY!

 Benefits:

-Eugenol Eugenol is derived from phenylpropene.
-It’s lauded for its potential antibacterial, antifungal, anti-inflammatory, and cancer-fighting properties.
+Eugenol.
+Eugenol is derived from phenylpropene.
+It’s lauded for its potential antibacterial, antifungal, anti-inflammatory, and cancer-fighting properties (3).

-Quercetin Quercetin is a type of flavonoid, a potent antioxidant that may fight damaging molecules called free radicals.
-Its antioxidant capacity may have cancer-fighting properties, and it’s also known for its potential antiviral and anti-inflammatory effects.
+Quercetin.
+Quercetin is a type of flavonoid, a potent antioxidant that may fight damaging molecules called free radicals.
+Its antioxidant capacity may have cancer-fighting properties, and it’s also known for its potential antiviral and anti-inflammatory effects (4).

-Gallic acid Gallic acid is yet another powerful antioxidant.
+Gallic acid.
+Gallic acid is yet another powerful antioxidant.
 As such, it may have cancer-fighting and antiviral effects.
-It has also been studied for potential protective effects on brain health, especially the prevention of Alzheimer’s and Parkinson’s diseases.
+It has also been studied for potential protective effects on brain health, especially the prevention of Alzheimer’s and Parkinson’s diseases (5, 6).

-Ericifolin Ericifolin is a phenolic compound that may have antibacterial and cancer-fighting properties.
+Ericifolin.
+Ericifolin is a phenolic compound that may have antibacterial and cancer-fighting properties (7).

 Cancer Most of allspice’s beneficial plant compounds have potential cancer-fighting properties.
-For instance, test-tube and animal studies show that eugenol, quercetin, gallic acid, and ericifolin may prevent the spread of tumors, decrease tumor growth, and promote apoptosis — the programmed death of cancerous cells.
+For instance, test-tube and animal studies show that eugenol, quercetin, gallic acid, and ericifolin may prevent the spread of tumors, decrease tumor growth, and promote apoptosis — the programmed death of cancerous cells (1, 7, 8, 11).

-Allspice’s anticancer effects have been studied on breast, prostate, gastric, duodenal, and colon cancers, and interestingly, its effect varies depending on the type of cancer.
+Allspice’s anticancer effects have been studied on breast, prostate, gastric, duodenal, and colon cancers, and interestingly, its effect varies depending on the type of cancer (1, 7, 8, 11, 12).
 For example, studies on breast cancer cell lines suggest that allspice extract leads to autophagy.
-Autophagy is your body’s way of clearing unnecessary or damaged cells, including cancerous cells, by degrading them.
-Prostate cancer cells also tended to be eliminated through apoptosis, while gastric cancer cell lines were affected by allspice extracts’ ability to inhibit the growth of Helicobacter pylori — a bacterium that’s considered carcinogenic.
-These results are promising, but more research is needed to improve our understanding.
+Autophagy is your body’s way of clearing unnecessary or damaged cells, including cancerous cells, by degrading them (12, 13).

-Antimicrobial And Antifungal The eugenol and ericifolin in allspice may also provide antimicrobial and antifungal effects.
-Research on essential oils extracted from allspice berries shows antifungal properties against Candida albicans, a yeast that’s resistant to certain antifungal drugs.
+Antimicrobial, Antifungal The eugenol and ericifolin in allspice may also provide antimicrobial and antifungal effects (1).
+Research on essential oils extracted from allspice berries shows antifungal properties against Candida albicans, a yeast that’s resistant to certain antifungal drugs (1, 14).
 Similarly, the essential oil shows antibacterial properties against E. coli, Listeria monocytogenes, S. aureus, and Salmonella.
-Its effects are mainly attributed to its eugenol content, which may damage bacterial membranes.
+Its effects are mainly attributed to its eugenol content, which may damage bacterial membranes (14).

-Aches And Pains Allspice is used to combat headaches, muscle cramps, and tooth pain.
+Aches, Pains.
+Allspice is used to combat headaches, muscle cramps, and tooth pain.
 Research suggests that this may be due to its eugenol content, which is an analgesic or pain relief agent commonly used in dentistry.
-In addition, allspice essential oil may alleviate muscle pain and strains by promoting circulation.
+In addition, allspice essential oil may alleviate muscle pain and strains by promoting circulation (1, 11).

-Anti-Inflammatory Allspice may help reduce inflammation by inhibiting inflammatory markers.
+Anti-Inflammatory Allspice may help reduce inflammation by inhibiting inflammatory markers (14).

 Weight Research shows that allspice extract may activate Takeda G protein-coupled receptor 5, a protein responsible for the secretion of hunger-reducing hormones glucagon-like peptide 1 and peptide YY.
-These hormones help reduce your appetite by increasing feelings of fullness.
+These hormones help reduce your appetite by increasing feelings of fullness (3, 15).

-Blood Sugar The eugenol in allspice may protect pancreatic islets — the cells responsible for insulin production — and improve their function, thus helping manage blood sugar levels and early stages of type 2 diabetes.
+Blood Sugar.
+The eugenol in allspice may protect pancreatic islets — the cells responsible for insulin production — and improve their function, thus helping manage blood sugar levels and early stages of type 2 diabetes (16, 17).

 Botanical Name: Eugenia pimento